KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 	> $ sudo docker exec -i -t mdb mariadb --user root -pPassword123!

-To Connect to a Local Docker Image running MariaDB from Outside the Container but on the same Machine:
+To Connect to a Local Docker Image running MariaDB from outside the Container but on the same Machine:

 Get the Docker image IP Address :